What is the Task Manager Feature?

 Once a task has been created for a team member it will appear on their Task Manager wall where they’ll be able to see it as well as all other tasks assigned to them, including tasks that they created for themselves.
 Only team leads will be able to see who is on their team, so the team members under them won’t have access to the Task Manager walls for their fellow team members.

-If you paired a Premium Social Wall with the Task Manager, you have the ability to open a one-on-one chat with that team member where you can discuss the task.
-You can open this chat by tapping on the speech bubble next to the task.
+If you paired a Community Wall with the Task Manager, you have the ability to open a one-on-one chat with that team member where you can discuss the task.

 As tasks are worked on, you and your team members can change the status of a task by tapping on the icon to the left of it: